fusion-energy/neutronics_material_maker/README.md

 $ example_isotope.description
 >>> {'abundance': 0.9241, 'atomic_number ': 7, 'mass_amu': 7.0160034366, 'protons': 3, 'neutrons': 4, 'isotope ': 'Li'}
 ```
 It is also possible to overwrite the natural abundance of an isotope upon creation.
-This comes in usefull later when creating enriched compounds
+This comes in useful later when creating enriched compounds
 ```sh
 $ example_isotope = nmm.Isotope('Li',7,0.5)
 >>> Li